mswhitby/classroom/_docs/classes/3rd.md

 ### 2. Journal

+#### This Week's Journal

 - Complete your journal entry for this week if you have not completed it yet.
 - The journal entry was [April 14, 2025](https://github.com/mswhitby/WHSTechNotes/blob/main/journal.md#april-14-2025).
 - You must email me to let me know you've submitted your journal late.
 If you do not email me, your journal entry may not be graded.

+#### Next Week's Journal

+- Next week's journal requies you to write an appreciation email to someone on staff here at Wagner.
+- You can find the prompt for next week here: [April 22, 2025](https://github.com/mswhitby/WHSTechNotes/blob/main/journal.md#april-22-2025).
+- I recommend taking some time over your 4-day weekend to think about who you'd like to email and to draft a considerate message.

 ----